 11: Panning tool 2: Facility/service audit: Process & Capacity

-Worldwide rights available.
-We will positively consider translations of abridged versions of this title.
+Translation rights available.
+We will also consider translation of abridged versions of the work.